MrValentine7777/MGCustomDrawingPipeline/README.md

 ## Overview
 MGCustomDrawingPipeline is an educational MonoGame project designed to help developers understand the fundamentals of custom drawing pipelines and shader programming.
 This project provides a clear, well-commented implementation of a basic 3D rendering system using MonoGame's low-level graphics APIs, leveraging the HiDef graphics profile for enhanced visual quality.

-> **Update:** This project has been upgraded to use MonoGame 3.8.3, providing improved performance, better compatibility with modern systems, and access to the latest framework features.
+> **Update:** This project has been upgraded to use MonoGame 3.8.3 with .NET 9, providing improved performance, better compatibility with modern systems, and access to the latest framework features.

 ## Purpose
 This project was created to: